trentlarson/endorser-ch/README.md

 Run the local automated tests and build sample data with this: `./test/test.sh`

-* That creates a sample DB file ../endorser-ch-test-local.sqlite3
+* That creates a sample DB file ../endorser-ch-test-local.sqlite3 which you may then use as baseline data for running in dev mode by copying to ../endorser-ch-dev.sqlite3

 * You can also run the server in offline test mode by setting environment variable `NODE_ENV=test-local` and then it will accept all JWTs and it won't do